Mr. Gold returns the next morning, around 9 AM. I’m already up, making a pot of coffee.

 “Yes.”
 No point lying.
-“I don’t want to ride in on Mega’s coattails or something.
+“I hurt you, too.
+And I don’t want to ride in on Mega’s coattails or something.
 I want to take it slow, I want you to like me because of me.”

 Bedevil studies me for a second.
 “Gabe, I do.
 I’m not even thinking about him anymore.
 You’re not even like him, you know?”

 “I mean it,” she says.
 “He was… he was always concerned with the bigger picture.
 He caught a building, yeah, but he didn’t stop to check in on the people inside, he let other people handle that.”